artsy/artsy.github.io/_posts/2017-04-30-React-Native-for-iOS-devs.markdown

 Our tvOS app Emergence could probably be re-wrote in a week at this point.
 Is it worth a re-write?
 No. If I had to write it from scratch, would I use React Native?
 Probably, but it would depend on how stable tvOS support feels.

 Our oldest app, Energy, is an app for keeping your portfolio of artworks with you at all times.
 Again, API -> UI.
 It's an app which currently has a lot of demands on running offline.
-This is the only part that makes me a bit unsure what that could look like with respect to moving the interface to React Native.
+This is the only part that used to make me feel a bit unsure what that could look like with respect to moving the interface to React Native.
+However, changes to the Relay ecosystem have reduced those worries now.

 ## When to choose React Native?

--   Maybe update this post WWDC?

 React Native provides a cross platform API, and so it can fall into a watered down version of the API it abstracts.
-This means that it can be a bit more work than normal to use obviously iOS-specific features like `UIUserActivity`, `CSSearchableIndex` or `UIUserNotification`s.
+This means that it can be a bit more work than normal to use obviously iOS-specific features like `ARKit`, `UIUserActivity`, `CSSearchableIndex` or `UIUserNotification`s.

+I say more work, because you definitely can still use them, but that that transitions between your React code and your native code will require a bit more work that had you always been writing it natively.

 That's not enough of a downside to contrast against: